Best St. Petersburg Personal Injury Attorneys - Jones Law Group

 Unlike car accidents, truck accidents are frequently caused by a third party.
 While they can be (and are) caused by a driver, they can also be caused by the trucking company, the loaders, the truck rental company, and the manufacturer of the vehicle or a part used.
 In some cases, more than one party could be liable for the accident.

-For example, if your truck accident was caused by a fatigued driver, both the driver and the trucking company could be at fault.
+For example, if a fatigued driver caused your truck accident, both the driver and the trucking company could be liable.
 The driver would be at fault for getting behind the wheel while exhausted, and the trucking company would be at fault for failing to properly monitor their hours or overscheduling them past the legal limit.

 Bicycle and Pedestrian Accidents

 Bicyclists and pedestrians are referred to as “vulnerable road users” because they have little protection and are often overlooked by drivers.
-Cyclists and pedestrians are also often victims of road rage or aggressive driving when a driver is upset about having to wait for someone to cross the street or if a bicycle is moving slowly in front of them.
+Cyclists and pedestrians are also often victims of road rage or aggressive driving.
+Drivers may get upset about having to wait for someone to cross the street or if a bicycle is moving slowly in front of them.

 Slip and Fall Injuries